1,000 Books Before Kindergarten

-The Iredell County Public Library Library is launching 1,000 Books Before Kindergarten, a new program for young children and their guardians
+The Iredell County Public Library Library participates in the 1,000 Books Before Kindergarten initiative, a program for young children, under the age of 5, and their guardians.

 How can my child join?

-To register, see the Youth Services desk in Statesville, or the main checkout desk at Troutman or Harmony.
+To register, see the Youth Services desk in Statesville, the front desk at the Troutman or Harmony libraries, or online.

 Why it's important